-Figure 7: Probe Match Message
+Figure 6: a.
+Probe Match Message b.
+ReplyTo tag

 All these attributes could be encrypted using a unique identifier of the user that requested the service.
-In order to avoid carrying extra information, the endpoint-reference information contained in the ReplyTo tag (Figure 7) of the Probe message's header, can be used as the identifier of the user:

-In this case the encryption action will be notated Encrypt[ProbeMatch]{endpoint-reference} and only the owner of this endpoint-reference that holds the appropriate private key corresponding to this identifier is able to decrypt the Probe Match message.
+In order to avoid carrying extra information, the endpoint-reference information contained in the ReplyTo tag (Figure6 b) of the Probe message's header, can be used as the identifier of the user.
+In this case the encryption action will be notated Encrypt [ProbeMatch]{endPointreference} and only the owner of this endpoint-reference that holds the appropriate private key corresponding to this identifier is able to decrypt the Probe Match message.
 As described previously, this private key can be provided by a PKG relying on existing PKI infrastructure.